porrasm/macro-framework/docs/markdown/getting_started.md

 ## Using the framework

 The framework is designed in such a way that it is very simple and fast to use.
-You only need to call the ```MacroFramework.Macros.Start(Setup)``` in your main method (with an STAThread attribute).
+You only need to call the ```MacroFramework.Macros.Start()``` in your main method (with an STAThread attribute).
 All of your defined command classes will be automatically added using reflection if you defined the command assembly in the setup class.
 This is very helpful because when you want to add new functionality to your application you only need to create a new command class and start writing the functionality code without any other setup.
 The only setup you need to do is inherit the main setup class and then you are done.

 ## How it works

 The framework is started with a single method ```MacroFramework.Macros.Start(Setup)``` and it can be stopped with ```MacroFramework.Macros.Stop()```.
-When the application starts it will start a global keyboard hook which listens to all your keypresses.
-These keypresses will be caught in desktop mode and in most application (e.g. some fullscreen games might prevent the keyboard hook from receiving events).
+When the application starts it will start a global keyboard hook which listens to keyboard input.
+These keypresses will be caught in desktop mode and in most applications (e.g. some fullscreen games might prevent the keyboard hook from receiving events).
 These keyvents will be used for activating macros relates to keyvents.

 The framework also has a main loop which runs every X milliseconds.
 You can set this option in the [Setup](../html/class_macro_framework_1_1_setup.html) class.
 This main loop is used for timer based events (so the smaller the main loop delay the more accurate the timers are).
 The keyevents are also queued up and handled in the main loop.

 The framework also offers support for text commands.

-## Exception handling
+### Exception handling

+The framework calls every bit of custom functionality in a try clause, preventing crashed caused by macro functionality.
+It cannot, however, catch errors in async methods.
+You must implement your own error handling if you use async methods.

+Async method should not be needed for simple macro functionality because the framework offers synchronous alternatives (see IDynamicActivator and Coroutines).

 The framework is able to handle most uncaught errors that happen in your code using a global exception handler.
-It is recommended that you create your own exception handler if you want more error proof runtimes.
-The global exception handler can be disabled from the settings class.
-As a reminder though, the framework can't handle uncaught errors in `async void` methods.
-Use `async Task` instead whenever possible (e.g. use method wrappers).
+It is recommended that you create your own exception handler or disable the exception handler all together.

+The framework does use a global exception handler for uncaught errors but it's not very efficient.
+The global exception handler can be disabled from the settings class and you can use your own exception handler instead.

 ### Keyboard and mouse input